Spring 2021 Information for Students

 Contact International Student and Scholar Services at firstname.lastname@example.org with any questions or concerns.

 - Students who feel unsafe attending in-person classes are encouraged to sign up for distance ed and remote courses whenever possible.
 See the Registering for Classes section on this page for more details.

 - Online options for making up work will be available when students are following health guidance to stay home when they have symptoms, when they have been contacted and told that they have been exposed, or when they are isolating due to a positive test.

 - Students enrolled in a hybrid class have until Jan.
 15 to request online accommodations.
 Outside of the accommodation request period, public health exigencies and other university-excused absences, faculty may establish expectations for attendance for the in-person portions of in-person and hybrid courses according to their own pedagogical principles.

 Graduate students should review the detailed guidelines for graduate students, which outlines UofL’s commitment to supporting funded graduate students under our COVID-19 response for the fall.

-- At each dining location there will be reduced or eliminated seating, information regarding physical distancing and wearing a face covering will be prominent.
+University dining venues will continue providing carry-out options and minimal dine-in seating will be arranged to foster physical distancing.
 All locations will have plexiglass counter shields and all dining staff will be wearing face coverings and gloves.